Should You Consult a Fiduciary Before Opening a Gold IRA? | Maitland Wealth

 Credentials to Look For in a Fiduciary Advisor

-If you are considering an alternative asset allocation, look for professionals operating under a strict fiduciary standard, holding recognized, institutional-grade credentials such as:
+If you are considering an alternative asset allocation, look for professionals operating under a strict US fiduciary standard, holding recognized, institutional-grade credentials such as:

 These professionals are trained to integrate alternative assets within a comprehensive wealth strategy rather than evaluating them in isolation based purely on market sentiment.
+This includes evaluating cross-asset correlations, drawdown scenarios, and long-term portfolio resilience.

 How Maitland Wealth Fits Into the Process